mindis/snowplow.github.com/analytics/catalogue-analytics/measuring-and-comparing-product-page-performance.md

 ![expl4] [img5]

 In our plot above that means checking the product page for the *Gateway Oracle Cards* and the *Celtic Ogham Set* for example.
 In contrast, products located in the top left of the plot are very highly converting, but low trafficked pages.
-We should drive more traffic to these pages, either by positioning those products more prominently on catalogue pages, for example, or by spending marketing dollars driving more traffic to those pages specifically.
+We should drive more traffic to these pages, either by positioning those products more prominently on catalog pages, for example, or by spending marketing dollars driving more traffic to those pages specifically.
 Again, that investment should result in a significant uplift in sales, given how highly converting those products are.

 ![expl5] [img6]